workerholic/workerholic.github.io/_includes/story.md

 A Ruby process can spawn multiple threads.
 The memory model for a thread is as follows:

+{: .center}
 ![efficiency_concurrency_threads_memory](/img/efficiency_concurrency_threads_memory.png){:width="450"}

-Each thread has an independent stack and the heap is shared between the main thread and all child-threads.
+**Each thread has an independent stack and the heap is shared between the main thread and all child-threads.**

 For our email-sending job example above, we can spawn as many threads as we'd like to increase our processing throughput.
 But what happens to our memory footprint?

+{: .center}
 ![memory_usage_threads](/img/memory_usage_threads.png){:width="600"}

-As shown in the above bar chart, spawning 24 additional threads has a relativelty low impact on memory consumption.
+As shown in the above bar chart, spawning 24 additional threads has a relatively **low impact on memory consumption**.
 That is because threads are cheap, and most of the memory footprint comes from the heap, which is shared among all the 25 threads.

-Now that we understand how threads can enable concurrency and help us solve the problem at hand, it is also important to understand how they can hurt us.
+Now that we understand how threads can enable concurrency and help us solve the problem at hand, it is also important to understand how they can be dangerous and unpredictable.

 #### Concurrency Issues & Thread-Safety

 While spawning more threads is cheap and significantly increases processing throughput, multi-threading introduces a new concern called **thread-safety**.
-When code is *thread-safe*, it means that the state of the resources behave correctly when multiple threads are using and modifying those resources.
+When code is *thread-safe*, it means the state of the resources behave correctly when multiple threads are using and modifying those resources.

 In MRI, core methods are thread-safe, so we don't need to worry about them.
-However, user-spaced code is not thread-safe, because it may introduce **race conditions**.
+However, user-spaced code might not thread-safe, because it may introduce **race conditions**.
 Race conditions occur when two or more threads are competing to modify the same resource.
 This happens because the atomicity of the operation is not guaranteed and the OS scheduler can interrupt the execution of code at any time and schedule another thread.
 Let's take a look at the following example:

 ```ruby
 $balance = 0